rsdoiel/antenna/archives/2025/pacific_2025.01.md

 ---

-## Council approves Alameda’s department heads
+## Council committee approves Alameda’s department heads

 date: 2025-01-08, from: Hawaii Tribune Harold

-				<p>The new heads of Hawaii County&#8217;s various departments were confirmed Tuesday by the County Council.</p>
+				<p>A County Council committee gave a thumbs up to the new heads of Hawaii County&#8217;s various departments Tuesday.</p>

 <br>